janishahn/kaenguru_benchmark/README.md

   - `question_id` (string): The ID of the question, matching the main dataset.
   - `p_correct` (float): The proportion of human students who answered the question correctly (e.g., 0.75 for 75%).
   - `sample_size` (integer): The number of students in the sample.

+### Human Baseline JSONs (Optional but recommended)

+To enable the dedicated "Human Baseline" dashboard page and the human percentile cards on the run detail view, add per-year JSON files extracted from the official Känguru PDF summaries.

+- **Location**: Place the files in the directory passed via `--human-results` (defaults to `human_results/`).
+Each file must follow the naming convention `human_baseline_YYYY.json`.
+- **Schema**: See `extraction_format.md` (schema version `2.0`) for the exact structure.
+It supports years where early grades are grouped (e.g., `3/4`, `5/6`) and years where grades are listed individually, including the grade-specific scoring maxima.
+- **Partial coverage**: Missing years are tolerated—only the available years/grades appear in the UI selectors.
+Data can be added incrementally; use `/api/reload` or restart the server to pick up new files.

+Once the JSONs are in place, open the "Human Baseline" page to explore single-run comparisons, cohort aggregates (micro/macro), CDF overlays, bin-delta heatmaps, and percentile boxplots.

 Notes